Skip to main content

 Application completeness check

 Application returned if incomplete.
-A complete application avoids weeks of delays.
+A complete application helps avoid delays.

 3